gsrinivas37/CarNDLaneFinding/writeup_template.md

   5. Applied hough transform to connect the edges pixels to get lines.
 I played with lot of different parameter options and each of them gave different results.
 I finally settled on the 3, 15, 5 values.
   6. Finally I super imposed the lines on the original image using the provided utility method weighted_img.

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...
+In order to draw a single line on the left and right lanes, I did following changes to the draw_lines() function.
+  1. For each line, I computed the slope, length and intercept.
+  2. I separated the lines into two groups pos_slope and neg_slope based on the slope value which correspond to left and right lane.
+  3. I computed the weighted average of both pos_slope and neg_slope lines using length as the weights.
+  4. Finally I calculated end points of solid line by using the 320 and 530 as y-coordinates which correspond to end points of the lines.

 The images after canny edge detection are as below.
 ![alt text][can_image1]